Purchase Agreement Template: Everything You Need to Know

 Legal responsibility addresses the products' threat of loss or injury.
 Legal responsibility could be transferred to the client as soon as he or she:

-- Has possession by an Invoice of Sale
+- Has possession by a bill of sale

 - Obtains the products